 Lúnasa at the ICC will take place from 12:00 – 7:00 pm, and will be a day of Irish dance, music, and culture.
 This family friendly event will have something for everyone.
 Irish dance exhibitions by the Cassin Academy of Irish Dance and Black Rose Academy of Irish Dance will be featured throughout the day.
 Visitors will be able to take part in dance instruction, learn about the Irish language, visit vendors of Irish crafts and products, and participate in workshops featuring Irish arts and culture.
 Bakers can enter an Irish soda bread competition.
 A more detailed program of the day’s events will be forthcoming.

 The festival will take place rain or shine in the outdoor pavilion area on the ICC grounds.
 Tickets are $10 for adults, $5 for children ages 6–12, and free for children 5 and under.
-Advance tickets will be available shortly for purchase.
+Purchase advance tickets online.

 The Irish word “Lúnasa” is traditionally used to describe an ancient Irish festival to celebrate the beginning of the harvest season and end of the summer months.

-Businesses and individuals interested in providing sponsorship for the festival are encouraged to call the ICC at 413-333-4951.
+Businesses and individuals interested in providing sponsorship for the festival are encouraged to download a sponsorship form for details, or call the ICC at 413-333-4951.

 The Irish Cultural Center of Western New England is a 501(c)(3) non-profit charitable organization that emphasizes cultural and educational programming.
 The ICC focuses on providing access to Irish-oriented lectures, concerts, exhibitions of art, artifacts and memorabilia, political discussions, international relations, GAA sports, Irish language classes, summer youth camps, student international exchange and genealogical research.
 The ICC also serves as a bridge between the Irish government and the Western New England region.